kjemist/TotalDeaths20thCentury/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.12620698.svg)](https://doi.org/10.5281/zenodo.12620698)

-The R-script and the figures in this repository are licensed under an open Creative Commons license.
+The figures (.PNG-files) in this repository are licensed under an open Creative Commons license, the R-scripts (.R-files) are licensed under a MIT license.
 You are free to reuse and share the material in this repository under this license, but you **must credit the CDC for obtaining the original data**.
 It would also be nice if you can acknowledge me as the author of this visualization :)